isomerpages/ogp-scamshield-suite/_more/ACT Campaign.md

 </div>
 <ul data-tight="true" class="tight">
 <li>
-<p>If you suspect that you have fallen prey to scams, call your bank or use
+<p>If you suspect that you have fallen prey to a scam, call your bank or
-bank’s mobile application immediately and activate the emergency “kill-switch”.
+use the bank’s mobile application to activate the emergency “kill-switch”.
-This is a feature that the banks can suspend your account immediately to prevent your money from being transferred away by scammers.</p>
+This enables the bank to promptly suspend your account to prevent scammers from transferring your funds.</p>
 </li>
 <li>
-<p>You should also file a police report immediately.
-You may <a href="https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html" rel="noopener noreferrer nofollow" target="_blank"><u>file an e-report online</u></a>,
+<p>You should also file a police report immediately via <a href="https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html" rel="noopener noreferrer nofollow" target="_blank"><u>e-report online</u></a> or
-or in person at the nearest Neighbourhood Police Centre or Neighbourhood Police Post.</p>
+in person at the nearest Neighbourhood Police Centre or Neighbourhood Police Post.</p>
 </li>
 <li>
 <p>You can also share your scam encounters via the ScamShield app and/or
-to the ScamShield Bot.
+the ScamShield Bot.
 Your sharing can help prevent other potential victims from falling prey.</p>
 </li>
 <li>